 It is a lovely spot but even visiting as a couple I can’t say that there is anything in particular that makes the Eiffel Tower itself romantic.
 I think anywhere can be romantic and don’t really buy into Paris as the city of love.
 Who decided this?

-Our walk to our subway station takes us back past the Eiffel tower which at night is also lit up.
+Our walk to our subway station took us back past the Eiffel tower which at night is also lit up.
 Each night the tower puts on a show of of lights all over the iron beam and with spotlights shining up into the sky.
 The twinkling lights are a beautiful addition but once an hour their is a sparkly light show which, for me, kinda ruins it and makes it a bit of a tacky party trick.
 With our first of three days in Paris down we only has another two to try and squeeze in as much as possible so it would be an early rise and a busy day to come.